Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-4.md

 ## Success criteria:
 To complete this challenge successfully:

-- Verify the Monitoring dashboards where data should be populated based on usage of Contoso traders application.
+- Verify the Monitoring dashboards where data should be populated based on the usage of the Contoso trader's application.

 ## Additional Resources: